libp2p/devgrants/README.md

    guidance or references, in order to streamline the ramping up of the grantee.
 4. The scoped & spec'ed proposal is once again reviewed by the community.
    Additional projects may chime in to co-fund.
+After a sensible period, the committed grant amount will be locked in the proposal description.
 5. Via the assigned off-band mechanism (hackathon, email, DAO), contributors signal interest, and co-funders communicate to select a grantee.
 6. That grantee delivers the project.